iszczesniak/cpp/callable/index.md

 {% include_relative capture4a.cc %}
 {% endhighlight %}

+We set the default capture-by-reference policy with `&`.
+For example:

+{% highlight c++ %}
+{% include_relative capture5.cc %}
+{% endhighlight %}

+The code above is equivalent to this code:

+{% highlight c++ %}
+{% include_relative capture5a.cc %}
+{% endhighlight %}

-We can specify the default capture policy, and then list exceptions.
+We can specify the default capture policy, and then list those variables that should be captured differently.
-We can specifiy how to capture each variable without specifying the default capture policy.
 Also, for the member fields, we do not have to use the names of the captured variables, but we can give any name.

 {% highlight c++ %}
-{% include_relative capture5.cc %}
+{% include_relative capture6.cc %}
 {% endhighlight %}

 ## Closure Examples